This article covers the following topics:

 Ensure that the Equipment Hub service has permissions to access the location where the daily QA files are stored.
 If Equipment Hub will be accessing files that a local system account does not have rights to access, for example a network drive, a user who does have access rights must be assigned.
 To assign a user: open the Windows services snap-in, right-click on the Equipment Hub service, select properties, and click the Log On tab.
 Click the This account radio button, and enter the information for the user account with access.
 Select the options that meet the needs of the site and click Ok.

-Confirm that Firebird is Running (Daily QA3 only)
+Confirm that Firebird is Running (Daily QA3 versions below 3.1 only)

 If you are using a Daily QA3 device and unable to connect, ensure that the Firebird Server is running from Windows Services.
 Open the Windows Services snap-in (on Windows 10 type "services" in the search bar) on the computer where Equipment Hub is installed, right-click on the Firebird Server service, and note the status.
 If Firebird Server is not running, right click on the service and click “Restart”.